 New Mexico: New Mexico Green Chili Breakfast

 “Back when I lived in the Southwest, we wrapped everything up in a tortilla.
 Breakfast burritos in every possible combination are very popular in New Mexico.” —Angela Spengler, Tampa, Florida

 “This rich cheesecake is incredibly creamy.
 Even though the cake doesn’t have a crust, I guarantee everyone will love it.” —Mrs. George Parsell, Flushing, New York

 North Carolina: Carolina-Style Vinegar BBQ Chicken

 “I live in Georgia, but I appreciate the tangy, sweet taste of Carolina barbecue chicken.
 In fact, my sons are more likely to show up to dinner if they know I’m serving this slow cooker recipe.” —Ramona Parris, Canton, Georgia.
-Love the slow cooker?
-Check out the best slow cooker recipe in every state.

 North Dakota: Blueberry Kuchen